- SAP co-opted the term machine learning without having done much work in the area because it was “hot.”

 That is, they are often both classification and regression or some other combination.

 However, as a classification is a type of regression, we can see the thread of ML coming back to regression.

-Clustering is similar to classification, but very much is attached to the graphical presentation of data, hence the ability of the algorithm to separate out a scatter plot into clusters.
+Clustering is similar to classification but is attached to the graphical presentation of data, hence the algorithm’s ability to separate a scatter plot into clusters.
 Clustering is far less common in the business world than it is in the sciences.

-Of the most common ML algorithms, 1/2 are a type of regression.
+Of the most common ML algorithms, 1/2 is a type of regression.